 Dr. Lipstock will place an eyelid holder between your eyelids so you do not have to worry about blinking.
-You will feel no need to blink because of the numbing drops.
-You will be asked to keep your eye on the blinking red fixation light.
-More numbing drops will be placed in your eye and then Dr. Lipstock will place a rotating brush on the cornea to gently remove the superficial epithelial cells (these cells would otherwise block the uptake of the laser).
-This part of the procedure is not uncomfortable.
+More numbing drops will be placed in your eye and then Dr. Lipstock will gently wipe away the superficial epithelial cells on the surface of the cornea to gain access to the underlying stroma of the cornea.

-The tracking device will then be activated to center the laser treatment and follow the slightest movement of your eye.
-The laser will automatically and quickly reshape the cornea.
-On average this takes about 20 seconds.
-You will hear a clicking sound, but there is no discomfort.
+The tracking device will then be activated to center the laser treatment and follow the slightest movement of your eye and the laser will automatically and quickly reshape the cornea.

-A small, flat, round, white sponge (6mm in diameter) soaked in medication to prevent scarring is placed on the center of the cornea for about 15 seconds.
-The eye is rinsed with sterile water.
-This rinses off the medication.
+A small, flat, round, white sponge (6mm in diameter) soaked in medication to prevent scarring is placed on the center of the cornea for approximately 15 seconds.
+Your eye will then be rinsed with sterile water which removes the medication.

-An extended wear soft contact lens with no power is placed with sterile forceps onto the eye.
+An extended-wear soft contact lens with no power is placed with sterile forceps onto the eye.
 This acts as a Band-Aid to prevent discomfort.
-It will be removed in an exam room by Dr. Lipstock with sterile forceps approximately 1 week later.
+It will be removed by Dr. Lipstock with sterile forceps 1 week later.